thirdtank/brut/brutrb.com/instrumentation.md

 > the actual values inserted or used in `WHERE` clauses.
 > While you should not be putting sensitive data into your database,
 > be warned that this is happening.
 There are plans to improve this
-> to be more flexible and reduce the Schance of sensitive data
+> to be more flexible and reduce the chance of sensitive data
 > being sent in traces.

 ### Adding Your Own Instrumentation